momolabo7/portfolio/content/blog/20220731_stray_thoughts.md

 I also tilted at every uneven steps the game had.
 They clearly have the collision of a slope, so that kind of broke immersion for me in an otherwise beautiful world.

-Finally, I cannot understand why are there conviniently placed 'platforms' on every two steps of a ladder.
+Finally, I cannot understand why are there conveniently placed 'platforms' on every two steps of a ladder.
 I understand that it helps the player proceed but c'mon, it felt so lazy.

 I think that's all I have to say about Stray.
 Good game.
 Good music.
 Good experience.
 Definitely worth the buy in my opinion.
 The developers wanted to make an adventure game with a cat main character and they did it.

 I look forward to their next game.

+I give this game a meow out of 10.